nsidc/earthaccess/.github/pull_request_template.md

 - [ ] At least one approval

 > **Need help?** We welcome contributions at every experience level.
 You don't have to
 > write tests alone — open your PR and ask for help.
-It's also fine to let CI/CD run tests
+It's also fine to let GitHub run tests
 > for you instead of running them locally.
 If anything fails and you're not sure why, just
 > mention `@earthaccess-dev/maintainers` in a comment and we'll work with you!